-WENDY SMITH is associate dean for curriculum planning and assessment and a clinical associate professor at the USC School of Social Work.
+WENDY SMITH is associate dean for curriculum planning and assessment and a clinical associate professor.
 In her role as associate dean, she leads the reaccreditation process, including assessment of student-learning outcomes.
 She has taught classes on theory and practice with children and families, and on social work practice with transition-age youth.
 She is a faculty fellow at the university’s Center for Excellence in Teaching and has expertise in mentoring in the area of classroom and virtual instruction.

 Smith is a member of the Los Angeles County Commission for Children and Families and is active in community organizations, serving on the boards of United Friends of the Children, a nonprofit dedicated to bettering the lives of foster youth, and Venice Family Clinic, where she chairs the behavioral health and child development committee.
 She is a volunteer advocate with Human Rights Watch, working on juvenile justice issues and serving on the advisory committee of its Children’s Rights Division.
 She also sits on the board of the Anti-Recidivism Coalition and is a founding member of the board of the National Foster Youth Institute.